mhaskar/DNSStager/README.md

 * --xorkey: XOR key to encode the payload with.

 * --sleep: Used to sleep for N seconds between each DNS request.

+* --tcp:               Start and use the DNS server via TCP protocol

 ## DNSStager Payloads